 Transitional Kitchen Style

-If you think you’ll be selling your home, then going transitional is a safe bet to make your home appealing to a broader swath of potential buyers.
+• If you think you’ll be selling your home, then going transitional can be a safe bet to make your home appealing to a broad swath of potential buyers.

 Kitchen Style Quiz

 Now that you have a basic grounding in these three looks, take the kitchen style quiz.

 Now that you have insight onto the kitchen look you gravitate towards, learn more about what remodeling involves.

 A kitchen remodel can be a good way to boost the value of your home, with possibilities ranging from fairly inexpensive — new paint, new faucets, and new cabinet pulls, for example — to a full-scale remodel that could cost you more than $100,000.
 A few smart strategies: